rahimligabil/Deep_Learning-Practices/README.md

 # Deep_Learning-Practices
-"Step-by-step projects and implementations while learning the fundamentals of Deep Learning using real Dataset"
+"Step-by-step projects and implementations while learning the fundamentals of Deep Learning using real datasets"